|

 content_retrieved

 Your agent fetched a URL.
 Report this for every URL you read, whether or not you end up using it.
-This is the base signal - it tells publishers their content was accessed.
+This is the base signal - it tells content owners their content was accessed.

 FieldRequiredDescription